-IHCDA will sponsor a second HOME Innovation Round.
-A select number of nonprofit teams will be able to respond to a competitive RFQ.
-Those chosen will be required to go through an intensive four-to five-month project development training facilitated by a HUD approved TA provider.
-Upon successful completion, those teams may be eligible for additional HOME funding on a rolling basis.
+IHCDA will also be kicking off a "Project Development Track".
+A select number of non-profit teams will be able to respond to a competitive RFQ.
+Those chosen will be required to go through an intensive four-five month project development training, through a HUD TA provider.
+Upon successful graduation, those teams may be eligible for additional

+HOME funding on a rolling basis.
 CHDO Pre-Development Funds are also available to eligible CHDOs on a rolling basis until funds are exhausted.
 CHDO Operating Fund are also available to eligible CHDOs if they are funded for a CHDO Reserve project.

-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the N/A application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available N/A to units of general local government, and non- profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other N/A community-based organizations).
-(HOPWA only)
+If only summary criteria were described, how can potential applicants access application manuals or other N/A state publications describing the application criteria?
+(CDBG only)

-Describe how resources will be allocated among funding categories.
+Describe how resources will be

+allocated among funding

+categories.